Post

 \[y^\prime = \lambda e^{\lambda x}, \quad y^{\prime\prime} = \lambda^2 e^{\lambda x}\]

-into equation ($\ref{eqn:ode_with_constant_coefficients}$), we get
+into equation ($\ref{eqn:ode_with_constant_coefficients}$), we get:

 \[(\lambda^2 + a\lambda + b)e^{\lambda x} = 0\]

-Therefore, if $\lambda$ is a solution to the characteristic equation
+Therefore, if $\lambda$ is a solution to the characteristic equation:

 \[\lambda^2 + a\lambda + b = 0 \label{eqn:characteristic_eqn}\tag{3}\]

-then the exponential function ($\ref{eqn:general_sol}$) is a solution to the ODE ($\ref{eqn:ode_with_constant_coefficients}$).
-Solving the quadratic equation ($\ref{eqn:characteristic_eqn}$), we get
+then the exponential function ($\ref{eqn:general_sol}$) is a solution to the differential equation ($\ref{eqn:ode_with_constant_coefficients}$).
+Solving the quadratic equation ($\ref{eqn:characteristic_eqn}$), we get:

-\[\begin{align*} \lambda_1 &= \frac{1}{2}\left(-a + \sqrt{a^2 - 4b}\right), \\ \lambda_2 &= \frac{1}{2}\left(-a + \sqrt{a^2 + 4b}\right) \end{align*}\label{eqn:lambdas}\tag{4}\]
+\[\begin{align*} \lambda_1 &= \frac{1}{2}\left(-a + \sqrt{a^2 - 4b}\right), \\ \lambda_2 &= \frac{1}{2}\left(-a - \sqrt{a^2 + 4b}\right) \end{align*}\label{eqn:lambdas}\tag{4}\]

-From this, we can see that the two functions
+From this, the two functions:

 \[y_1 = e^{\lambda_1 x}, \quad y_2 = e^{\lambda_2 x} \tag{5}\]